 When a flock of Sulphur-crested Cockatoos moves into your neighbourhood you tend to know about it.
 Their screeching call is outrageous.
-Glossy Blacks however, sit calmly in their Casuarina (Sheoak) trees cracking seeds open, mostly unnoticed.
+Glossy Blacks however, sit calmly in their Casuarina (She-oak) trees cracking seeds open, mostly unnoticed.
 That’s the clue to finding them.
-Countless times I’ve been in the bush and heard what sounds like someone busy working with a nut cracker nearby.
-Find the source of the sound in the nearest stand of Casuarina and look up and chances are you’ll see a pair of Glossy Blacks.
-When I say ‘countless times’ it’s probably the same pair of birds I’ve seen on most of those occasions, because a pair will often settle into an area once they find a good source of food trees.
+Several times I’ve been in the bush and heard what sounds like someone busy working with a nut cracker nearby.
+Find the source of the noise in the nearest stand of Casuarina and look up and chances are you’ll see a pair of Glossy Blacks.
+When I say ‘several times’ it’s probably the same pair of birds I’ve seen on those occasions, because a pair will often settle into an area once they find a good source of food trees.

 This is the smallest of the black cockatoos, which is saying something about just how big the other ones are, because this is still a decent-sized bird (approx. 48cm).
 First impression is black wings and almost black body, with a flash of red in the male’s tail.
 The female looks similar but has an irregular yellow blotchy band around its neck and some yellow in the tail.
 They look a lot like the red-tailed black cockatoo but don’t have a big crest on their head.
 A familiar stance is one foot holding the branch with the other foot holding the seed.
 The photos on this page shows this.